Farhan001/alx-system_engineering-devops/0x00-shell_basics/README.md

 9. 8-firstdelete: Delete a file in a directory
 10. 9-firstdirdeletion: Delete an existing directory
 11. 10-back: Move the dir back to the previous one
+12. 11-lists: Print out contents in current, parent and boot dir